onmyway133/awesome-ios-architecture/README.md

 - [ReactiveLists](https://github.com/plangrid/ReactiveLists) React-like API for UITableView & UICollectionView
 - [LiveCollections](https://github.com/scribd/LiveCollections)
 - [AloeStackView](https://github.com/airbnb/AloeStackView) A simple class for laying out a collection of views with a convenient API, while leveraging the power of Auto Layout :star:
+- [Carbon](https://github.com/ra1028/Carbon) A declarative library for building component-based user interfaces in UITableView and UICollectionView

 # Best Practices